JasonSolace/efl-earthmc/README.md

 Client-side Fabric mod for EFL players on EarthMC.

+**WIP!
+Goal will be to track stats in the future and make playing within the EFL as easy as possible!**

 ## Current Features

 - Starts a small HUD timer when a configured play-start trigger appears in `[Local]` player chat.